Kevin Strickland lights Kansas City Mayor’s Christmas Tree at Crown Center

-KANSAS CITY, MO – From prison to a stage at Crown Center, this week has been an emotional one for Kevin Strickland during his long journey to fight for his freedom and prove his innocence.
+KANSAS CITY, MO (KCTV) --- From prison to a stage at Crown Center, this week has been an emotional one for Kevin Strickland during his long journey to fight for his freedom and prove his innocence.

+Following his long-sought release from custody, Strickland flipped a switch to light up the 100-foot tree Mayor’s Christmas Tree in front of a cheering crowd Friday.

 “He hasn’t known any other life but behind the walls of a penitentiary for the past 43 years.
 What a lot of us do and take for granted, it’s not easy for him,” Roland Strickland said.
 “I’m just there to help him any time he may need it.
 I’m there to support him.”